Omega172/AutoUpdateJS/README.md

 ```

 # TODO
-- [ ] List of files to exclude by path
+- List of files to exclude by path
-- [ ] Support updating from releases
+- Support updating from releases
-- [ ] Publish the package